Fluctuations of the local times of the self-repelling random walk with directed edges: Introduction and results

 It turns out that the ``true'' self-avoiding random walk is hard to study.
-This led to the introduction by Tóth \cite{Toth1994,Toth1995,Toth1996} of non-Markovian random walks \emph{with bond repulsion}, for which the probability to go from one site to another, instead of depending of the number of previous visits to the target, depends on the number of previous crossings of the undirected edge between the two sites, which is called the \emph{local time} of the edge.
-These walks are much easier to study, at least on $\mathds{Z}$, because one can apply them the \emph{Ray-Knight approach}: though the random walk itself is not Markovian, if we stop it when the local time at a given edge has reached a certain threshold, then the local times on the edges will form a Markov chain, which allows their analysis.
-Thanks to this Ray-Knight approach, Tóth was able to prove scaling limits for the local times process for many different random walks with bond repulsion in his works \cite{Toth1994,Toth1995,Toth1996}.
-The law of the limit depends on the random walk model, but it is always a random process.
+This led to the introduction by Tóth \cite{Toth1994,Toth1995,Toth1996} of non-Markovian random walks \emph{with bond repulsion}, for which the probability to go from one site to another, instead of depending of the number of previous visits to the target, depends on the number of previous crossings of the undirected edge between the two sites, which is called the \emph{local time} of the edge, with lower probabilities for the edges that were crossed the most in the past.
+These walks are much easier to study, at least on $\mathds{Z}$, because one can apply the \emph{Ray-Knight approach} to them.
+This approach was introduced by Ray and Knight in \cite{Ray1963,Knight_1963}, and used for the first time for non-Markovian random walks by Tóth in \cite{Toth1994,Toth1995,Toth1996}.
+Since then, it was applied to many other non-Markovian random walks, such as a continuous-time version of the ``true'' self-avoiding random walk in \cite{Toth_et_al2011}, \emph{edge-reinforced random walks} (see the corresponding part of the review \cite{Pemantle2007} and references therein) and \emph{excited random walks} (see \cite{Kosygina_et_al2022} and references therein).
+The Ray-Knight approach works as follows: though the random walk itself is not Markovian, if we stop it when the local time at a given edge has reached a certain threshold, then the local times on the edges will form a Markov chain, which allows their analysis.
+Thanks to this approach, Tóth was able to prove scaling limits for the local times process for many different random walks with bond repulsion in his works \cite{Toth1994,Toth1995,Toth1996}.
+The law of the limit depends on the random walk model, but it is always a random process\footnote{The model studied by Tóth in \cite{Toth1997} has a deterministic limit, but it is not a random walk with bond repulsion, as it is \emph{self-attracting}: the more an edge was crossed in the past, the more likely it is to be crossed in the future.}.